 • Which risks are most serious?

-• Will I require blood transfusions?
-Why?
+• Will I require blood transfusions and why?

 • How can I best monitor myself for complications related to either my disease or my treatment?